FrancesCoronel/personal-website-v3/_posts/2015-03-28-my-top-3-productivity-apps.md

 ------------------------

-You know when you go crazy and you decide you want to get all these fonts for a creative project you’re working on and so now you have about 100 different fonts in your `Downloads` folder?
+You know when you go crazy and you decide you want to get all these fonts for a creative project you're working on and so now you have about 100 different fonts in your `Downloads` folder?

 And then you even start to click on them one by one to import them to